j4mesanthony/j4mesanthony/README.md

 A dual citizen of Australia and the UK, I've been working in the tech industry since 2010.

-* 🌍  I'm based in Brisbane, Australia
+* 🌍  I'm currently based in Brisbane, Australia

 ### Skills